Financial Aid Frequently Asked Questions

 How much does it cost to attend MSOE?

-MSOE lists both direct and indirect charges on our Cost of Attendance page.
+MSOE lists both billed and non-billed charges on our Cost of Attendance page.

 If my parents are legally separated or divorced but filed taxes jointly in the year utilized by the FAFSA, do I need to include their joint financial information on the FAFSA?